Antoine O'Connor

 Antoine–François Térence O'Connor was a prominent 18th-century surveyor and cartographer.
 He was chief engineer of French admiral Charles Henri Hector d'Estaing.

 He wrote an account of the 1779 siege of Savannah.
-Originally titled Journal of the Siege of Savannah, with Some Obervations by M. le Comte d'Estaing, it was published in 1974 as part of Muskets, Cannon Balls and Bombs; Nine Narratives of the Siege of Savannah in 1779. d'Estaing provided the document's preface and marginal comments.
+Originally titled Journal of the Siege of Savannah, with Some Observations by M. le Comte d'Estaing, it was published in 1974 as part of Muskets, Cannon Balls and Bombs; Nine Narratives of the Siege of Savannah in 1779. d'Estaing provided the document's preface and marginal comments.
 The document became notable for illustrating the process of building Franco-American cooperations.

 O'Connor, who was described as a "highly capable Irish Catholic", was educated at the age of 29 in France's School of Engineers.